mohbilly/bebop2-hack--/README.md

 # Attacks
 - ARP MITM attack
 - Packet injection
-  - The drone only accepted **one** controller/ IOS/Android app controller at a time
+  - The drone only accepted **ONE** controller/ IOS/Android app controller at a time
   - Sending low level forged packets will disturb drone activity if those packets don't have a method of authentication
   - Captured takeoff, landing, emergency packets between drone and controller
   - Inspected and disected packet payload